-- a) Subprojects described in this feature class must fall within the bounds of the associated Confirmed Project Polygon, as described in C.4.2, unless an explanation for exceeding the boundaries is given, as described in C.1.14. - b) A new ALIGNMENT_ID is issued for any change in the location of any endpoints of the Line GIS object, or any change in length.

-c) The abbreviations in the "LINE_CLASS" variable represent the following: OH-P: Overhead Primary Distribution, OH-S: Overhead Secondary Distribution, UG-P: Underground Primary Distribution, UG-S: Underground Secondary Distribution.
+- a.
+Subprojects described in this feature class must fall within the bounds of the associated Confirmed Project Polygon, as described in C.4.2, unless an explanation for exceeding the boundaries is given, as described in C.1.14. - b.
+A new PRE_MITIGATION_ALIGNMENT_ID is issued for any change in the location of any endpoints of the Line GIS object. - c.
+The abbreviations in the LINE_CLASS variable represent the following: OH-P: Overhead Primary Distribution, OH-S: Overhead Secondary Distribution, UG-P: Underground Primary Distribution, UG-S: Underground Secondary Distribution.